pegasuskmurase/ModelTemplates/TDEHEMM/readme.txt

 13. IGNORE (reference Fermi sensitivity)

 # All fluxes are evaluated at 1 Mpc
 # $1*$1*$3*1.2*1e50 gives the differential gamma-ray luminosity
 # $1*$1*$8*1.2*1e50 gives the differential neutrino luminosity
+# EBL/CMB attenuation needs to be included for photons
+# For corona/RIAF models, attenuation inside TDE debris (that can be relevant for photons especially above 100 GeV) is not included
 # Cosmic-ray normalization can be rescaled
   - CoronaM1e7: CR pressure ratio=0.464
   - CoronaM1e7: CR pressure ratio=0.306